JoostVanAverbeke/leonardo/PROMPTS.md

 ## Simple prompts
 - Say hey to patient with id 2168, registered in the leonardo application.

-- List all patients registered in the leonardo application with surname matching "mith".
+- List all patients registered in the leonardo application with surname matching "mit".

 - List all patients registered in the leonardo application that are older than 95 years.